-The course consists of a sequence of seven interconnecting experiments (preceded by an introductory class on how to use MatLab tools) with a variety of imaging systems.
-In laboratory sessions, students will learn the practical aspects of optics experiment and get acquainted with imaging systems.
-The topics include: Simulation of imaging formation and processing using MatLab image processing toolbox; Measurement of the optical transfer function of an imaging system; Design and testing of a Michelson interferometer for surface profiling; Use of a microscope for analyzing pixel arrays; Use of a spectrophotometer for multispectral imaging and material identification; Measurement of the basic characteristics of a liquid-crystal display.
+The course consists of a sequence of seven interconnecting experiments (preceded by an introductory class on how to use MatLab tools) with a variety of optical systems.
+In laboratory sessions, students will learn practical aspects of optics experiment.
 Participation is capped at 12 students, because of equipment and space limitations.
-After the first class, (22-Aug) experimental sessions will be held once every two weeks (starting 29-Aug) in 3-hour sessions.
-The second week for each Lab will be dedicated to report writing.
+After the first class, (21-Aug) experimental sessions will be held once every two weeks (starting 28-Aug) in 2 hour and 50 minutes sessions.
+The second week after each Lab session will be dedicated to report writing.
 Total there will be 7 experiments.